TheSovietPancakes/ripoff-raytracer/README.md

 1. Open a new terminal window.
 2. Install dependencies.

 For Debian-based distros (Ubuntu, Pop!_OS, Debian, etc.):

 ```sh
 sudo apt update && sudo apt install cmake ocl-icd-opencl-dev opencl-headers build-essential git
 ```

+> Please note that your GPU's drivers are not included in this list.
+Their
+> installations and implementations, of course, differ greatly from manufacturer to manufacturer.

 3. Download this repository if you haven't already.
-You can choose to download a ZIP archive of the latest push or clone from CLI using git.
+You can choose to download a ZIP archive of the latest push or clone from the git CLI.
-4. From within the terminal, navigate to the folder where this repository is located using `cd /path/to/repo`.
+4. Open the terminal to the repository folder.
+If you used CLI, then run `cd ripoff-raytracer`.
+If you downloaded the ZIP, then extract it somewhere and open a terminal in that extracted folder.
 5. You should be good-to-go for building.
 You can run the nice build script I made for Linux by doing `./build.sh` to automatically create a `build` folder, run CMake, and build the project for Release.
 6. You're done!
 You can close the window.
 The executable will be in the `build` folder.